GuilhermeDaBolsa/War/README.md

 # War (School Project)

-War is a Reac Native App that replaces the dices used in War table game.
+War is a React Native App that replaces the dices used in War table game.

 It gives the attacker as well as the defensor 3 dices.